Wind Technician jobs you can do with a certificate in wind energy include maintenance, repairs, and also some installation of wind turbines

 The coursework to earn a Wind Turbine Technician Certificate can take three weeks to a year.
 An associate degree takes two years to earn.
 The on-the-job training for most Windtechs is about twelve months.

-What Job Prospects Are Available If I have a Wind Energy Technician Certificate?
+What Job Prospects are Available if You Have a Wind Energy Technician Certificate?

 Below are the basic job descriptions of a few of the wind energy technician jobs available.
 In addition to the salary, most employers offer a comprehensive benefits package with medical insurance, paid time off, retirement plans, a per diem for food and lodging.